rdkcmf/rdk-aamp/Linux/README.md

 In VS Code Run -> Start debugging (or just press F5) Debug console will appear where you can enter link to the stream.
 Gdb is attached to aamp-cli so you can setup breakpoints

+To set a breakpoint, click on a number that corresponds with your line of code and a red dot should appear beside it.
+A breakpoint has been set and now when you rerun it will break here.
+To see more about VsCode debugging : https://code.visualstudio.com/docs/editor/debugging